-Office Practicum is committed to patient safety.
-This commitment guides us in determining the Best Practices we establish and follow regarding information that OP software displays to clinical staff.
-This includes the results of diagnostic tests.
-Diagnostic-test results that are received, reviewed, and processed by office teams have a significant impact on providing appropriate medical care.
+As you probably know by now, Office Practicum is committed to patient safety.
+This commitment guides us in determining the Best Practices we establish and follow regarding information that is displayed to clinical staff.
+This includes the results of Diagnostic Tests.
+Diagnostic Test results that are received, reviewed, and processed by office teams have a significant impact on providing appropriate medical care.

 Stages for Processing Diagnostic Tests

-With this in mind, there are three main stages of diagnostic tests that determine how OP software displays information:
+With this in mind, there are three main stages of Diagnostic Tests that determine how the information is displayed in OP:

 - Received: The Received stage is for results that are imported from external sources or are performed in office as in-house tests.
 This stage indicates the result is recorded and available for clinical staff and Providers to review.

-While Office Practicum is aware that each Practice has its own workflow depending on the complexity of their office teams and what works best, all Practices should be following these general stages regardless of who performs which stage of the workflow for diagnostic-test results.
+While we're aware that each Practice has its own workflow depending on the complexity of their office teams and what works best, all Practices should be following these general stages regardless of who performs which stage of the workflow for Diagnostic Test results.

-In November of 2018, we updated OP software to ensure that diagnostic tests that are not at a final stage are visible to end users without them having to change the Scope settings.
-The Diagnostic Test tab on the Schedule and Practice Workflow defaults to Results Received/Reviewed (both stages), Me as the Scope setting, and All as the date setting.
+In the Clinical Work window, Diagnostic Tests that are not at a final stage are visible to end users without them having to change the Dates settings.
+The Diagnostic Test tab defaults to Results Received/Reviewed and has Scope setting of Me and Dates setting of All.

-The significance of this enhancement means that (for example) end users do not have to search for labs that come in over a holiday or weekend by changing the Scope of the Dates to Last Week, Last Month, or All.
+This means that, for example, staff do not have to search for labs that come in over a holiday or weekend by changing the Dates to Last Week or Last Month.

-It is still a Best Practice, however, for someone on the clinical team to change the person Scope for Providers who are not in the office on a given day.
-This helps to ensure that those providers' important diagnostic-test results are processed in an appropriate time frame.
+It is a Best Practice, however, for someone on the clinical team to change the person Scope for Providers who are not in the office on a given day.
+This helps to ensure that those providers' important Diagnostic Test results are processed in an appropriate time frame.

 Archiving Results for Diagnostic Tests

-We are aware that, due to unique workflows or Practice habits, some offices may have a significant number of older diagnostic-test results that OP software displays.
+We are aware that, due to unique workflows or Practice habits, some offices may have a significant number of older Diagnostic Test results that are displayed in OP.
 This may impact the speed/performance of the system.
-In addition, having a large list of older diagnostic tests can be visually distracting to end users and may increase the cognitive load for processing this information, which may in turn distract team members from attending to the most important information.
+In addition, having a large list of older Diagnostic Tests can be visually distracting to staff and may increase the cognitive load for processing this information, which may in turn distract the staff from tending to the most important information.

-To archive diagnostic-test results, the Administrator clicks on the Database Cleanup tab of the Archive Medical Records window and then clicks on the Diag.
-Tests tab.
+To archive Diagnostic Test results, the Administrator clicks on the Database Cleanup tab of the Archive Medical Records window and then clicks the Diagnostic Tests tab.